 Before the contractor starts working, you will need to prepare and clear out the current kitchen space.
-This means you should remove everything — the dishes, decoration, cabinets, food from the pantry.
+This means you should remove everything — the dishes, decorations, cabinets, and food from the pantry.
 Before removing your cabinets, make sure to clear them out and remove everything from them.
 Everything that won’t help the remodel will stand in the way, thus it needs to get out.
 Make sure to properly protect the elements of the current kitchen that will stay, like flooring or wall tile.
 Also, proper dust control is necessary.

 From demolition and removal of everything that is not needed anymore, to plumbing and electrical work, an actual kitchen redesign process will take some time and issues will, inevitably, occur.
 Unexpected events happen and you should be ready for them.
-Your contractor will take all the steps to remodel a kitchen but he’s responsiveness and readiness to offer solutions to the issues that arise during kitchen redesign, will be crucial.
-Take your project step by step, don’t forget about your needs, voice them clearly, but also be aware of any obstacles along the way, and arm yourself with patience.
+Your contractor will take all the steps to remodel a kitchen but his responsiveness and readiness to offer solutions to the issues that arise during kitchen redesign will be crucial.
+Take your project step by step, don’t forget about your needs, and voice them clearly, but also be aware of any obstacles along the way, and arm yourself with patience.

 Inspect the Work Done

 Make sure everything is done correctly and per standard code.
 Your contractor should be able to pull all the necessary building permits and this is something that they should do for your own safety.
-When you finish kitchen redesign, examine everything in detail.
+When you finish the kitchen redesign, examine everything in detail.
 Check the seams on your countertops.
 If your countertops’ design is busy, make sure the slabs are book-matched.
 Make sure the appliances work properly.
-Are there any defects on kitchen cabinets?
+Are there any defects in the kitchen cabinets?
 Do they close as they should?
 You should have a list of everything that was done and you should go over it with your contractor.
 Don’t hesitate to ask for final adjustments if you feel they’re needed.

 How Long Does it Take to Remodel a Kitchen

 A kitchen redesign can take anywhere between 4 to 8 weeks to complete.
-This depends on the complexity of work, materials and finishes included, and work methods your contractor applies.
+This depends on the complexity of the work, materials, and finishes included, and work methods your contractor applies.
 You need to plan first for your existing kitchen elements to take them out.
 This is the demolition phase.
 Then you should mark out electrical outlets and appliance power feeds for the electrician.
 Plumbing, HVAC, and electrical installations usually take about 5 to 7 days.